Empath: Paranormal usage

 The term's paranormal usage flows mostly from the work of American psychiatrist Judith Orloff.
 Orloff uses the term to describe people who have an innate ability to read the emotional state of others.
 She believes that empaths are able to sense the thoughts, feelings and energy of those around them, and that they are able to use this ability to provide healing or comfort to others, if they manage their condition correctly.

-Orloff's work is controversial, as she says that she is a clairvoyant (psychic); her definition and classification of types of empaths is neither recognized by mainstream psychiatry nor is it included in the DSM-5.
+Orloff's work is controversial, as she says that she is a clairvoyant (psychic).
+Her definition and classification of types of empaths is not recognized by mainstream psychiatry, nor is it included in the DSM-5.
 For her part, Orloff believes her psychiatric colleagues to be "stuck in the Dark Ages".

 Two studies focused on such claims of telepathy have found them to be the result of mundane empathy and charisma, not supernatural capabilities.